shivanshPurple/Temporary-Portfolio/qwen.md

 - Added subtle translucent grey background to video icons for better visibility
 - Fixed description area to reduce width instead of hiding when empty
 - Reset carousel index to 0 when filters are applied for better user experience
+- Updated thumbnail generation to capture frames from the middle of videos instead of the beginning

+## Content Updates

+Enhanced portfolio content with more detailed sections:
+- Created comprehensive About Me section with skills and background information
+- Updated Contact section with Instagram handle (@shivansh-purple) and email (shivanshsaini17@gmail.com)

 ## Qwen Added Memories
 - I will automatically update the qwen.md file after every successful task completion without requiring manual prompting.
 This is now part of my standard workflow.